In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - In a small bowl, whisk or stir together the figs, balsamic vinegar, arrowroot powder, and 2 tablespoons [¼ cup] water.

 In the same pan used for the pork, warm 2 to 3 teaspoons oil over medium-high heat until hot but not smoking.
-Add the shallots, season with salt and pepper, and cook, stirring occasionally, until starting to soften, 2 to 3 minutes.
-Stir in the fig-balsamic mixture and cook, whisking constantly, until the sauce has thickened, about 30 seconds.
+Add the onion, season with salt and pepper, and cook, stirring occasionally, until starting to soften, 2 to 3 minutes.
+Stir in the fig-balsamic mixture and cook, whisking or stirring constantly, until the sauce has thickened, about 30 seconds.
 Remove from the heat and season to taste with salt and pepper.

 Transfer the caraway cabbage to individual plates.
 Top with the pork, spoon over the fig agrodolce, and serve.